-Rourke, from Atlantis The Lost Empire.
-He's a tomb-robbing mercenary who only cares about profit, but what cements him is his attitude toward his current assignment.
+Atlantis: The Lost Empire: Commander Lyle Tiberius Rourke is a tomb-robbing mercenary, or as he insists "adventure capitalist", who's Only in It for the Money.
+What cements him is his attitude toward his current assignment.
 He takes the Heart of Atlantis, which is precisely what keeps the Atlanteans alive.
 Without it, they'll all die.
-Rourke fatally assaults the king of Atlantis and takes the Heart, knowing that the civilization will die, and just plain doesn't care.
-In fact, he's happy about it, as it will make his stolen artifact worth more.
+Many other villains wouldn't be aware of this, and most would leave it once they learned that.
+Rourke, however, takes it knowing that the civilization will die, but his greed is so great that he doesn't even care.
 Later on, in order to ensure his escape, he throws his loyal Dragon off his ascending zeppelin.
 What settles his evil here is that he jokes about it, and caps it off with a "Nothing personal!"
-What's rather frightening is that it isn't personal; he hadn't had any problems with Helga beforehand, and betrayed her simply because it slightly benefited him.
+What's rather frightening is that it ISN'T personal; he hadn't had any problems with Helga beforehand, and betrayed her simply because it slightly benefited him.

-The Coachman from Pinocchio.
-Seemingly a kindly old gentleman, he kidnaps a bunch of troublesome boys who willingly went through with it so they could do whatever they wanted without adult supervision, and laces their cigars and beer with something that, when they act like jerks, turns them into donkeys he then sells as ordinary animals (one crate is even marked "SALT MINES".
+Pinocchio: The Coachman is seemingly a kindly old gentleman, who kidnaps a bunch of troublesome boys who willingly went through with it so they could do whatever they wanted without adult supervision, and laces their cigars and beer with something that, when they act like jerks, turns them into donkeys he then sells as ordinary animals (one crate is even marked "SALT MINES".
 Considering the Real Life work conditions there, that's a Fate Worse than Death right there).
 From what he says to "Honest" John, he has been doing this for years, and the police have never caught him because by the time they arrive, the boys have all become donkeys, leaving no evidence that they were even there.
 The transformed boys who can still talk are locked up in a pen (it is unclear what becomes of them, though we're probably better off not knowing).
-Worst of all, he is a Karma Houdininote Although you do kick his ass in the SNES game of the same name..

-For the most part, Gargoyles has a well-deserved reputation for sympathetic and three-dimensional villains - Xanatos pets at least as many dogs as he kicks, while Demona has an involved and tragic backstory that keeps her sympathetic despite the often extreme evil of her present appearances.
+Gargoyles, for the most part, has a well-deserved reputation for sympathetic and three-dimensional villains - Xanatos pets at least as many dogs as he kicks, while Demona has an involved and tragic backstory that keeps her sympathetic despite the often extreme evil of her present appearances.
 There are, however, a few unrepentantly horrible ones:

 Proteus of the New Olympians is a shape-shifting Serial Killer who was imprisoned after murdering the previous captain of the guard.
 He consistently assumes the form of his victim to mock the man's son Taurus.
 When he tricks his way to freedom, Proteus delights in sowing the seeds of chaos all through the city, using people's emotions against them with his powers for a sick thrill and trying to destroy his city and commit genocide on his own people.

-Andrei Strasser from 1998's Mighty Joe Young is an Evil Poacher definitely turned Up to Eleven and possibly even worse than Percival McLeach since he's played on more realistic levels.
-Killing little Joe's mother was just the beginning; he also did the same thing to Dr Ruth Young when she tries to save the little gorilla (it's uncertain if he did it on purpouse, anyway he feels no remorse about it).
+1998's Mighty Joe Young: Andrei Strasser is an Evil Poacher definitely turned Up to Eleven and possibly even worse than Percival McLeach since he's played on more realistic levels.
+Killing little Joe's mother was just the beginning; he also did the same thing to Dr Ruth Young when she tries to save the little gorilla (it's uncertain if he did it on purpose, anyway he feels no remorse about it).
 He also owns a fake animal preserve while he actually secretly butchers endangered species and selling the animal organs off on the black market.
 This guy is so ruthless that even his partner in crime decides to quit when he arrives at trying to shoot Jill Young.

 Lord Cutler Beckett of the East India Trading Company is the Big Bad of the second and third films in the trilogy.
 Upon his arrival at Port Royale, Beckett assumes illegal control and has the governor's messenger to the king murdered.
 Beckett later enslaves Davy Jones, forcing him to kill his pet Kraken and making Jones his personal attack dog of the seas.
 Governor Swann himself is later murdered when Beckett decides he's of no further use.
 It is made abundantly clear Beckett's prime control is power and control and piracy is a threat to that, particularly when he initiates a purge of anyone even vaguely associated with piracy with all legal proceedings suspended.
 The result is a massive line of people, many of whom aren't even pirates, taken to the gallows to be hanged.
 Not even children are safe as a little boy is shown being hanged as Beckett looks on without remorse or emotion.
 His only emotion is a satisfied "finally" when the prisoners indicate the pirate Brethren Court is going to be called.

-Princess Mombi from Return to Oz somehow manages to outdo the Wicked Witch of the West in sheer unpleasantness: let's start with the asking price for helping the Nome King- the heads of several beautiful women.
+Return to Oz: Princess Mombi somehow manages to outdo the Wicked Witch of the West in sheer unpleasantness: let's start with the asking price for helping the Nome King- the heads of several beautiful women.
 Mombi keeps these heads, still alive and still conscious, in a hall of cabinets; every so often, she'll "slip into something more comfortable" by swapping heads.
 And when Dorothy arrived in the Emerald City, Mombi had her imprisoned, fully intending to keep her there until she reached adulthood just so she could have a fully mature head to add to her "collection."